 Take your own headphones so you don’t have to use the plastic ones wrapped in - the horror - more plastic.

 Pack a refillable filtered water bottle, such as Water-to-Go.
 It filters out 99.9% of microbiological contaminants from any non-saltwater source in the world.
 This means whether you’re trying to get in your minimum of eight ounces every hour on your dehydrating flight, filling up at dodgy petrol station sinks in Pakistan like Clem, or trying to satisfy a hefty water addiction, like Tara in India (who’s used to only the best Sierra Nevada mountain water back home!), you’ll never go thirsty and there’s no need to contribute to the single-use plastic problem.

 Travel responsibly from start to finish.
-When booking flights for group tours with Wild Frontiers, transfers to and from the airport are arranged with the group you’re travelling with.
-We also offset your carbon footprint when you book your flights through us.
+If you opt to have us book your group tour flights for you, we can arrange transfers to and from the airport with the group you’re travelling with.
+We also contribute to renewable energy projects t to help offset the carbon emissions when you book your flights through us.
 For more information on this, read our blog 'What is Carbon Offsetting?' or read more from EcoAct.

 Taking public transport lessens your carbon footprint.
 Even if you aren’t travelling with us, opt to take the train or the bus to the airport or carpool together if you’re going with friends.

 Try and opt for a direct flight rather than one with layovers so you'll save on carbon emissions.